Ready to Retire or Retired Employees

 Within the provisions of PERS, Social Security, and University operational needs, employees may request and be granted post-retirement employment.
 To request this, contact one of the Office of Human Resources Employment Managers.
 All post-retirement employment must be approved by the department, dean/executive director, budget office, and the appropriate vice president before an offer is presented.

 When you retire you are terminated on the system.
 If you work post retirement, it will be a new position, not a continuation of your old position.
 Retirees receiving PERS Tier 1 or Tier 2 benefits are limited to working 1039 hours in a calendar year.
 If you have reached your full social security retirement age, you may work unlimited hours.
 If you retire receiving PERS OPSRP benefits, you are limited to working 599 hours in a calendar year.
 If you take a lump-sum option be sure and ask PERS about any penalties that may apply if you return to work.

 Retirees who have reached Social Security's full retirement age (FRA) and continue to work post retirement, have no limit on earnings with regard to their Social Security benefits.
 For detailed information about Social Security retirement benefits, please click here to visit their website.

-If you are in the Optional Retirement Plan (ORP) through the Oregon University System you may review the information about ORP here.
+If you are in the Optional Retirement Plan (ORP) through the Oregon Public University system you may review the information about ORP here.
 Questions regarding distributions of your account and returning to work should go to your PSU benefits office at 503.725.4926